 EXAMPLE: In general, the law assumes that students "earn" their Federal financial aid awards directly in proportion to the number of days of the term they attended.
 For example, a student who withdraws completing only 40% of the term will have "earned" only 40% of any Title IV aid received.
 The College and/or the student must return the remaining 60% to the U.S. Department of Education.

 EACC SCHOLARSHIPS, AWARDS, GRANTS, WAIVERS

 Academic Achiever Waivers

-Students who graduate from high schools within the EACC service area may be eligible for an Academic Achievement Waiver.
-The following guidelines will apply for eligibility for the academic achievement waiver:
+Students who graduate from high schools may be eligible for an Academic Achiever Waiver.

+The following guidelines will apply: